cee-studio/orca/docs/BUILDING_WITH_WINDOWS.md

 Then, open the command shell as administrator, type `choco install mingw`, press enter and wait.

 The second dependency is `wget`, a tool that allows you to download files from the internet using the terminal.
-Orca uses it because some files as in a separate repository, [cee-utils](https://github.com/cee-studio/cee-utils).
+Orca uses it because some files are in a separate repository, [cee-utils](https://github.com/cee-studio/cee-utils).
 Now that you already have chocolatey, open the command shell as administrator, type `choco install mingw`, press enter and wait.

 If you want to build orca for Windows, you'll also need curl.